I got gang-banged in the bathroom at my high school prom

 - Jolee Bindo from Star Wars Knights of the Old Republic.
 And a Jedi one to boot!

-- The sequel has Sebastian, who drank and whored so much in his teen years that his family forced him into a monastery, where he found religion.
+- Dragon Age II has Sebastian, who drank and whored so much in his teen years that his family forced him into a monastery, where he found religion.

 - Metroid: Other M seems to show that Samus Aran might have been one of these.
 The Behind The Scenes trailer shows her former CO, Adam Malkovich, giving out orders, and while everyone else gives the thumbs up, she gives the thumbs down.
 Seen here at 07:56